All Episodes

 Under my understanding, the Capitol Police is not able to confiscate members' equipment when the member is not under investigation.

-Well, I think there's extenuating circumstances in this case, and it's I think that you know working through counsel and you know the necessary personnel is if that in fact is the case and with the permission of through the investigation, and we'll return the equipment.
+Well, I think there's extenuating circumstances in this case, and I think that working through my counsel and the necessary personnel, if that in fact is the case, and with the permission of through the investigation, then we'll return the equipment.

 But until that's accomplished, I can't return the equipment.

-There will be consequences, but it wasn't a member's laptop.
+There will be console, but it wasn't a member's laptop.

 Well, what was in the letters?